Scott123454/WEEK4TEST/README.md

 WEEK4TEST
 =========

-This code models a simple takeaway ordering system.
+This code models a simple takeaway ordering system and was created using TDD.

 The customer is able to select various items from a menu and then see a total cost of their order.
 When the customer had made the order the program sends a confirmation by text using the Twilio gem.